EuroComply

 In the financial sector, DORA penalties may stack with NIS2 (where applicable to essential entities) and GDPR.
 However, DORA Article 1(2) establishes a lex specialis relationship with NIS2 — where DORA is more specific, it takes precedence for financial entities.
 Double penalties for the same act should be avoided, but regulators may investigate separately.

-Calculate your stacked fine exposure →Frequently asked questions
+Calculate your stacked fine exposure →

 What is the maximum DORA fine?